moliver28/research-handbook/content/handbook/engineering/infrastructure/team/foundations/_index.md

 We have a quarterly async retro that aligns with the company fiscal quarters and OKRs.
 In addition to reflecting on our quarter in general, we take a set of actions to try the next quarter and revisit how successful they were in the next retro.

+### Picking up work

+We have three buckets of work:

+1. OKRs (project work)
+1. External requests
+1. General operations, also known as Keep the lights on (KTLO)

+While we rely on the `workflow-infra::*` labels to denote the current state of any given issue, we relay on the [Build Board](https://gitlab.com/groups/gitlab-com/gl-infra/-/boards/7578583?label_name%5B%5D=Foundations%3A%3ABuild) to understand what specific issues are ready to be picked up.

+In short, anyone on the team can find issues to work on in the Build Board.

+When something is prioritized to be worked on, the `Foundations::Build` label is applied so it is included on the board.

+We want the build board to be relatively small in size so it is easy to traverse and there is no confusion around what needs to be worked on.
+It can provide some options for people to find work, but also prevent key work from being missed.

+Different people are responsible for adding the `Foundations::Build` label to issues for each bucket of work:

+- OKRs - DRIs of each OKR uses the `Foundations::Build` label to communicate what the next issues needed to be picked up are.
+- External requests - the Engineering manager will add `Foundations::Build` to issues that need attention.
+These will also include the `unblocks others` label to make it clear to folks on the interrupt rotation which issues are external requests.
+- KTLO - When we have an OKR related to KTLO, the DRI for that OKR will add the `Foundations::Build` label to related issues.
+Any team member should feel empowered to add KTLO issues to the board that are important to prioritize for the ongoing maintenance and stability of the platform.

+From here, people have options when looking for what's next:

+1. Pick up issues related to the OKR they are involved with
+1. Pick up KTLO work they are interested in or to create a break between other project work
+1. Help out with external requests if the interrupt rotation has higher volume on a given week

 ### Prioritization of work

 We use priority labels to prioritize our work.
 OKR work is updated to `priority::2` when it is ready to be worked on.
 As such it is given higher priority than most other work.
 This means that external requests will be worked in based on their own priority and impact, where only P1 and P2 issues will regularly interrupt OKR work.